≡ Injury Lawsuit Connect ≡ Bard PowerPort Catheter Lawsuits

-A team of medical device injury lawyers and class action attorneys is investigating potential Bard port catheter lawsuit and settlement cases of individuals who claim to have suffered injuries or complications from a Bard PowerPort catheter or other port catheter implant device.
+Our team of medical device injury lawyers and class action attorneys is investigating potential Bard port catheter lawsuit cases and settlement claims of individuals who suffered injuries or complications from a Bard PowerPort catheter or other port catheter implant device.

-Bard PowerPort is a brand of port catheter (a/k/a as a totally implantable vascular access device or TIVAD, an implanted port, chemo port, or port-a-cath) that is surgically implanted under the skin in the chest, arm or abdomen of a patient to allow for repeated, direct and easy access to the circulatory system (i.e., bloodstream) for the delivery of medication, intravenous fluids, parenteral nutrition solutions, and blood products.
-Port catheters are typically used to treat patients suffering from chronic diseases such as cancer (i.e., chemo ports or ports for chemotherapy), kidney failure, Crohn’s or inflammatory bowel disease/IBD.
+Bard PowerPort catheter is a port catheter (i.e., totally implantable vascular access device TIVAD, implanted port catheter IPC, chemo port, or port-a-cath) that is surgically implanted under the skin in the chest, arm or abdomen of a patient to allow for repeated, direct and easy access to the circulatory system (i.e., bloodstream) for the delivery of medication, intravenous fluids, parenteral nutrition solutions, and blood products.
+Port catheters are typically used to treat patients suffering from chronic diseases such as cancer (i.e., chemo ports for chemotherapy), kidney failure, Crohn’s or inflammatory bowel disease/IBD.

 Unfortunately, certain implantable port catheters may have high rates of device failure or malfunction, leading to potential breakage, cracking, fissuring, pitting, fracturing, leaking or migration of the port catheter which may increase the risk of life-threatening complications, including infection, blood clots, hemorrhage, cardiac arrhythmia, perforations of tissue, vessels and organs, vascular damage and organ damage and need for additional surgeries to remove the port catheter, among others.